 How do you make this remarkable crust you ask?
 Well, let me tell ya!
 The actual process of making the dough is made simple with the use of Fleischmann’s® RapidRise® Yeast.

 Fast acting, gluten-free and easy-to-use, this yeast makes for a quickened rise.
 No mixer is needed either.
 That’s how easy this is.
 Just by using this yeast we cut the resting period in half, which means you get your pizza that much faster!
-If you feel like working with yeast might be a bit scary, definitely check out this Yeast Basics information.

 Once rested and topped, it’s time for baking.
 A Sicilian pizza dough is cooked in a heavily oiled baking dish so that it ends up with a crisp, golden-brown, almost-fried-texture, bottom.
 Absolute perfection.